ipostolaki/Comeo/documents/pivotal guide.md

-# Pivotal Tracker usage guide
+# Pivotal Tracker Guideline

+Pivotal Tracker is not as complex as Jira, and not as simple as Trello.
+It is a sweet spot!

 ### Sections

 Icebox - tasks brainstorming area.
-Possible to leave there tasks with unclarified description.
-Or task stubs which may be reomved later.
+Possible to leave there tasks with prelimenary description.
+Or task stubs which may be removed later.

 Backlog - tasks, sorted by priorities.